SadeekFarhan21/GSOC_Proposal/README.md

 ## Deliverables

-The following are tehe deliverables for this project
+The following are the deliverables for this project
-- A well fromatted documentation website using Sphinx
+- A well-formatted documentation website using Sphinx
-- An updated documenation in Github for better understanding of the project
+- An updated documentation in Github for a better understanding of the project

 ### Directory Structure
 ```